Home | Browse Topics | Community life | Harassment and bullying | Harassment in the community: Getting protection under the Harassment Act

 The order also makes it illegal for the harasser to threaten to do any of those things, or to encourage someone else to do any of those things to you.

-Just having a restraining order made against them doesn’t give the harasser a criminal record.
-However, it’s a criminal offence if they breach the order, and this will give the person a criminal record (see “Breaches of restraining orders”).
-In this way a restraining order is similar to a Protection Order under the Family Violence Act.
+Just having a Restraining Order made against them doesn’t give the harasser a criminal record.
+However, it’s a criminal offence if they breach the order, and this will give the person a criminal record (see: “What happens if someone breaches a Restraining Order”).
+In this way a Restraining Order is similar to a Protection Order under the Family Violence Act.

-If the criteria for a restraining order are met, an order can be made against any person, but with these exceptions:
+If the criteria for a Restraining Order are met, an order can be made against anyone, except that:

 • an order can’t be made against a child (that is, someone under 17) unless they’re married, in a civil union, or in a de facto relationship with their parents’ permission

 • an order can’t be made against someone who you are (or have been) in a family or domestic relationship with.
-In these cases you may be able to apply for a Protection Order under the Family Violence Act (see the chapter “Family violence and elder abuse”).
+In these cases you may be able to apply for a Protection Order under the Family Violence Act (see: “Family violence and elder abuse”).

 Did this answer your question?